 One of my goals this year has been to learn astrophotography.
 Well, at least to begin to learn.
 I suspect I will spend the rest of my life on the process.
 I had my first opportunity to photograph the Milky Way last month, and I was relatively pleased with the process.
 By that I mean you could actually see the Milky Way and it was reasonably in focus!
 Those are low expectations, I know, but they were realistic.

 I wanted to get back out as quickly as I could to try to build on that first experience.
-My wife and I headed to Hunting Beach State Park in South Carolina for some dark skies on a moonless night last week.
+My wife and I headed to Hunting Island State Park in South Carolina for some dark skies on a moonless night last week.
 The forecast called for clear skies on Friday with clouds moving in Saturday morning.
 I hoped they would hold off until just before dawn so that I could capture the Milky Way followed up by a nice sunrise.
 Continue reading “Milky Way – Take 2.
 Hunting Island State Park”